flowxo/flowxo-sdk/README.md

 Flow XO relies on the [Passport](http://passportjs.org/) library.
 You'll need to define some settings in `oauth.js` (the Passport 'Strategy').
 The default file contains a skeleton with enough helper text to get you started.
 The basic task is to update the `strategy` property with your service's OAuth details (ID, secret, callback URL, etc.).
 Passport has some documentation on [setting up OAuth](http://passportjs.org/guide/oauth/).

-Once you have a valid `oauth.js` file, the service can be declared as OAuth in your main `config.js`:
+Once you have a valid `oauth.js` file, the service can be declared as OAuth in your `index.js`:

     auth: {
       type: 'oauth',